Rouses Point–Lacolle 223 Border Crossing: Significance

 The US Border Inspection Station in Rouses Point, New York is the easternmost in the state.
 It is one of seven existing border inspection stations built between 1931 and 1934 along the New York and Canada–US border.
 It is also one of two stations in Rouses Point.
 Georgian Revival in style, the building was designed by the Office of the Supervising Architect under James A. Wetmore, during tenure of the Secretary of the Treasury, William H. Woodin, and constructed in 1931.
 By the time of its completion, Louis A. Simon had become Supervising Architect.
 Border stations were constructed by the US government at both the Canadian and Mexican border during the 1930s and several common plans and elevations can be discerned among the remaining nineteen stations.
 The Rouses Point facility shares with the others a residential scale, a Neo-colonial style, and an organization to accommodate functions of both customs and immigration services.

-Border stations are associated with four important events in United States history: the imposition of Prohibition between 1919 and 1933; enactment of the Elliott-Fernald public buildings act in 1926 which was followed closely by the Depression; and the popularity of the automobile whose price was increasingly affordable thanks to Henry Ford's creation of the industrial assembly line.
+Border stations are associated with four important events in United States history: the imposition of Prohibition between 1919 and 1933; enactment of the Elliott-Fernald public buildings act in 1926 which was followed closely by the Depression; and the growth of the automobile whose price was increasingly affordable thanks to Henry Ford's creation of the industrial assembly line.
 The stations were constructed as part of the government's program to improve its public buildings and to control casual smuggling of alcohol which most often took place in cars crossing the border.
 Their construction was also seen as a means of giving work to the many locally unemployed.

 The Rouses Point-St. Johns border station is the most elaborate of the New York stations and is among the best preserved.
 While the buildings have all sustained systematic alterations, they have retained, in varying degrees, most of their original fabric.
 This station is on both exterior and interior a fine example of the building type, its character-defining features well-maintained and intact.